 Unlike appliances, investing in cabinetry provides one of the highest returns on your investment, especially if you measure it over a five or ten year span.
 As most HGTV home-flipping shows suggest, the first thing replaced in a kitchen is worn, out-of-style cabinets.
 Home buyers focus on the kitchen and they value updated, sturdy cabinetry.

-Unfortunately, the cheap boxes that home flippers put on the walls won’t last more than a few years, requiring them to be replaced again.
-If you’re going to stay in your home for five years or more, the investment in solid-wood cabinetry pays off.
-Not only will quality cabinetry perform well, it will also hold much of its value.
+Unfortunately, the furniture board boxes that most home flippers put on the walls won’t last more than a few years, requiring them to be replaced again.
+If you’re going to stay in your home for any length of time, the investment in solid-wood cabinetry pays off.
+Not only will quality cabinetry perform well, it will hold its value.